 Rollover Accident Statistics

 Vehicles roll over in less than 3% of all crashes, and deaths can be prevented with electronic stability control and strong roofs.
 According to a national daytime observational survey of motorists, safety belt use was 8% among front-seat occupants in the course of one year.

-Rollovers are much more common for SUVs and pickups than for cars.
+- Rollovers are much more common for SUVs and pickups than for cars.
 50% of SUV occupants killed in crashes were in vehicles that rolled over.
-In comparison, 45% of deaths in pickups and 24% of deaths in cars were in rollovers.
+In comparison, 45% of deaths in pickups and 24% in cars were in rollovers.